Prepare for your Wharton Production project thoroughly by following our best practice guidelines below.

 Dress for your Skin Tone

-Dark-skinned people should avoid wearing white or very light colors.
+For those with darker skin-tones, avoid wearing white or very light colors.
 If they do, their shirts will glow when you set the camera to expose the face properly.

 Extremely light-skinned talent should avoid black or very dark clothing.
 A black shirt will become a formless hole in the video, because it will have to be very dark if you set the camera so that the skin tone is properly exposed.